 Who we are

-The Department of Justice and Regulation (the department) delivers high quality services to Victorians and supports a safe, just, innovative and thriving Victoria.
+The Department of Justice and Community Safety (the department) delivers high quality services to Victorians and supports a safe, just, innovative and thriving Victoria.

-Ministerial portfolios within the department include the Attorney-General, Police, Corrections, Emergency Services, Gaming, Liquor and Racing regulation, and Consumer Affairs.
+Ministerial portfolios within the department include the Attorney-General, Police, Corrections, Emergency Services, Workplace Safety, Crime Prevention, Youth Justice, Victim Support, Gaming and Liquor Regulation, and Consumer Affairs.

 A wide range of opportunities are on offer across our various business units and statutory entities, in a variety of locations across the Melbourne metropolitan area and regional Victoria.